 What was your child doing just before things got tense?
 Playing a video game?
 Starting math homework?

 How could you tell your child was getting upset?

 Who else was around?
 Did they stay calm or react in unhelpful ways?

 What helped your child calm down?
 How long did it take?

 When you’re looking for patterns in your child’s behavior, it helps to brainstorm with other caring adults.

-Sharing your notes with your child’s health care provider, teacher, or trusted friend can help them understand what’s going on.
-You can bounce what you’re seeing off of them, and get their take.
-They may even suggest you look for specific things.
-Or they might have ideas for ways to help.
+Sharing your notes with your child’s health care provider, teacher, or a trusted friend can help them understand what’s going on.
+You can describe what you’re seeing and ask them what they’ve noticed.
+They may suggest that you look for specific things.
+Or they may have ideas for ways to help.